FrappeFortyTwo/aster/content/about/books.md

 16. Gabriel Marquez : One Hundred Years of Solitude
 17. George Grossmith : The Diary of Nobody
 18. George Orwell : 1984

-    I've loved this book.
-Surely it is more relevant now then ever.
-No just the fact that we are being watched by corporate giants but how fake information & propaganda is spread today, ministry of love ? yep.

 19. George Orwell : Animal Farm

-    This can be your first book, if you're starting to read.
-You will either get a good story about animals or maybe ( sooner or later ) how this small book reflects society and hierarchy.
-Either way, it's a fun read.

 20. George Orwell : Road to Wigan Pier
 21. Harper Lees : To Kill Mocking Bird
 22. James Joyce : A Portrait of the Artist as a Young man